Boston Landmarks CommissionBoston Landmarks Commission

-First, you need to meet with the Boston Landmarks Commission executive director.
-You’ll need to complete a complete petition that:
+First, submit a draft petition to the Boston Landmarks Commission executive director.
+Your group will then need to meet with her to complete a petition that:

-- shows historic significance at the State level, and
+- describes historic, archiutectual or cultural significance at the State level, and

 If accepted by the Boston Landmarks Commission, we place the petition on the Pending Landmark list.
 Next steps include: